deniskropp/t6/audio/0001/README.md

 I <<tool>>.
 I <<process>> <<text>>.
 ```

-# The Deep Dive: Sub-Process Orchestration - Design, Plan, and Solution

 ## Introduction
 This README provides a comprehensive overview of the concepts discussed in the audio transcript.
 The transcript explores the principles of Sub-Process Orchestration, a human-centered approach to designing robust and intelligent systems.
 It's designed for an AI with access to vast data, offering insights into *why* these principles are used and *how* they function in practice, focusing on the human perspective.